jhvanderschee/hugobricks/README.md

 ### Hugobricks leitmotiv

-In the past (around 2013), you may have had to choose a Drupal or Wordpress theme and adjust the colors, fonts, etc. Essentially, you would have a customized version of a pre-made theme like 'Bootstrap Drupal' for Drupal or a similar theme for Wordpress.
-The overall structure and layout of the site would remain mostly unchanged.
-However, in 2023, Drupal and Wordpress have been replaced by the Jamstack.
-Hugo is one of the fastest and most versatile static site generators.
-With Hugobricks you can have an easy-to-use theming and site building workflow, similar to what you had in in 2013 with Drupal or Wordpress.
+In the past you may have chosen a Wordpress theme and adjusted the images, colors and fonts to the needs of your client.
+With tools like Gutenberg blocks and page builders like Elementor you would get tremendous flexibility and ready to use components.
+However, in 2023, Wordpress has been replaced by the Jamstack.
+With Hugobricks you get the same flexibility and easy to use components as you would with Wordpress.
+However, under the hood Hugobricks uses Hugo: one of the fastest and most versatile static site generators in the Jamstack eco-system.

 ## What’s included in Hugobricks?